US stocks fall, heading for a second straight weekly loss

 Stocks fell in afternoon trading on Wall Street Friday as major indexes head for their second weekly loss in a row after another bout of turbulence shook markets.

-Investors have been watching the latest developments in Ukraine, where Russia has been amassing troops on the border.
-The tensions are yet another concern for investors as they try to determine how markets and the economy will react to rising inflation and looming interest rate hikes.
-The broader market has been turbulent all week and is headed for a weekly loss.
+Markets have been turbulent all week as investors watch the latest developments in Ukraine, where Russia has been amassing troops on the border.
+The tensions are yet another concern for investors as they try to determine how the economy will react to rising inflation and looming interest rate hikes.

+“Investors are facing geopolitical risks, Fed tightening and peak valuations,” said Peter Essele, head of portfolio management for Commonwealth Financial Network.
+“Anytime you get that kind of trifecta scenario, you’re going to see volatility.”

+Inflation remains a key concern as companies continue facing supply chain problems and higher costs, prompting warnings that operations will suffer through some or all of 2022.
+General Electric fell 6.4% after it warned that pressure from inflation and supply chain problems have hurt several of its businesses including healthcare, renewable energy and aviation.
+It expects the problems to persist through at least the first half of the year.

-Companies viewed as less risky investments, such as household and personal products makers, held up better than the rest of the market.
+Companies viewed as less risky investments, such as utilities, held up better than the rest of the market.

 Tensions over Russia and Ukraine have been growing all week, throwing a curveball to markets that have been more focused on inflation, central banks' monetary policy and economic growth.
 The U.S. has issued some of its starkest, most detailed warnings yet about how a Russian invasion of Ukraine might unfold, and its Western allies went on high alert for any attempts by the Kremlin to create a false pretext for a new war in Europe.